Thermonuclear weapon: United States

 The idea of a thermonuclear fusion bomb ignited by a smaller fission bomb was first proposed by Enrico Fermi to his colleague Edward Teller when they were talking at Columbia University in September 1941, at the start of what would become the Manhattan Project.
 Teller spent much of the Manhattan Project attempting to figure out how to make the design work, preferring it over work on the atomic bomb, and over the last year of the project he was assigned exclusively to the task.
 However once World War II ended, there was little impetus to devote many resources to the Super, as it was then known.

-The first atomic bomb test by the Soviet Union in August 1949 came earlier than expected by Americans, and over the next several months there was an intense debate within the U.S. government, military, and scientific communities regarding whether to proceed with development of the far more powerful Super.
+The first atomic bomb test by the Soviet Union in August 1949 came earlier than expected by Americans, and over the next several months there was an intense debate within the US government, military, and scientific communities regarding whether to proceed with development of the far more powerful Super.
 The debate covered matters that were alternatively strategic, pragmatic, and moral.
 In their Report of the General Advisory Committee, Robert Oppenheimer, Fermi, and colleagues, warning of the civilian casualties inherent to its use, characterized it as a "weapon of genocide", and concluded that "[t]he extreme danger to mankind inherent in the proposal [to develop thermonuclear weapons] wholly outweighs any military advantage".
 Despite the objections raised, on 31 January 1950, President Harry S. Truman made the decision to go forward with the development of the new weapon.